-510 4.3.4 Sources of primary particles in Payerne
+4.3.4 Sources of primary particles in Payerne

 The BC-rich particles observed at Payerne can be attributed to wood burning and fossil fuel combustion emissions and are found in the fine mode having diameters smaller than 300 nm (Motos et al., 2020; Zotter et al., 2017; Grange et al., 2020).
-BC concentrations in Payerne are higher during winter compared to summer (Fig. S17 - S18), attributed to the higher contribution of wood burning for heating purposes together with a shallower boundary layer (Fig. S9).
-Traffic is another source of BC, which is depicted in our data as two daily peaks during rush hours: morning and evening (Fig. S17).
-Due to the proximity of our measurement site to the airport, BC-rich particles might be also potentially attributed to airport emissions.
-In Fig. S18, we assess this potential influence of airport activities on the measured BC concentrations.
-However, like SO2, as discussed in section 4.1.2, the airport contribution to BC cannot be quantified, given the complexity of the sources around the measurement site.
+BC concentrations in Payerne are higher during winter compared to summer (Fig. S16 - S17), attributed to the higher contribution of wood burning for heating purposes together with a shallower boundary layer (Fig. S9).
+Traffic is another source of BC, which is depicted in our data as two daily peaks during rush hours: morning and evening (Fig. S16).
+Due to the proximity of our measurement site to the airport, BC-rich particles might be attributed to airport emissions.
+In Fig. S17, we assess potential influence of airport activities on the measured BC concentrations.
+Like SO2, as discussed in section 4.1.2, the airport contribution to BC cannot be quantified, given the complexity of the sources around the measurement site.
+For instance, although the BC concentration drops by a factor of 1.3 during daytime weekends, this decrease could be attributed to a lower traffic density.
+Additionally, BC concentrations do not decrease substantially during airport shutdown periods (Fig. S17).

-520 For instance, although the BC concentration drops by a factor of 1.3 during the daytime on weekends, this decrease could be attributed to a lower road traffic density.
-Additionally, BC concentrations do not decrease substantially during airport shutdown periods (Fig. S18) and in general, wind arriving from the direction of the airport (NW: $300-340^{\circ}$) does not show elevated BC concentrations.
+However, wind arriving from the airport direction (NW: 300 - 340°) does not show elevated BC concentrations.

 These observations point toward a rather low influence of the airport to our BC measurements.
 Our findings fall in line with Grange et al. (2020) who attributed BC concentrations observed in Payerne, over the last decade, to residential wood burning and traffic emissions.